RefurbishedCommodore/Peripherals/Joystick/Prof Competition/Prof Competition - 004/README.md

 </p>

 Finally the cable lugs are removed from the microswitches.
 This is the last stage of the disassembly.
 To avoid damaging the shaft, and other parts, no more disassembly is done.

+# Casing

+All the plastic parts (and the metal joystick shaft) are placed in a boc filled with mild soap water for about 24 hours.
+This will dissolve most of the dirt and greas - and oh my (!) - these plastic parts are really dirty.

 **Footnotes**
 [^1]: Phillips pan head (5.5mm), Sheet metal screw, Fully threaded, Thread diameter: 3.0 mm, Fastener length: 16.0 mm